xblax/flashforge_ad5m_klipper_mod/docs/INSTALL.md

 The mod uses the same installation mechanism as the stock software:
 1) Download the latest `Adventurer5M-KlipperMod*.tgz` update file from the [Release](https://github.com/xblax/flashforge_ad5m_klipper_mod/releases) page onto a USB flash drive.
-2) Plug in the drive before starting the printer.
+2) Plug in the drive before starting the printer
+3) During installation, the MCU firmware is updated to match the Klipper version used by the mod
-3) Successful installation will be indicated on the display when finished.
+4) Successful installation will be indicated on the display when finished

 The mod installer currently requires that printers were updated to at least version 2.4.5 of the stock Flashforge firmware.
 Please check the release page for versions that are known to work.